rprouse/til/gdb/gdb_notes.md

 ## Stepping through a program

 When stepping through machine instructions, it is useful to first set `display/i $pc` to automatically display the next instruction each time the program stops.
+You could also use `display/4gx $rsp` to show the next four instructions.

+You can also use `layout regs` to put GDB into its TUI mode and show you the contents of all of the registers, as well as nearby instructions.

 - `step [count]` or `s` steps to the next source line.
 This is only useful if the program was compiled with debug information.
 Count is an optional repeat.
 It will step into calls.
 - `stepi [count]` or `si` steps one machine instruction.
 Count is an optional repeat.
 It will step into calls.